operand/agency/README.md

 `Space` subclass and implement any additional logic necessary to forward messages to individual `Operator`'s in the group._

-We could implement `WebApp` as a subclass of `Operator`, and created the web application in a way where there would only one user, perhaps running it locally, or where the web application is viewed as a single operator to others if that fits the use case.
+We could implement `WebApp` as a subclass of `Operator`, and creat the web application in a way where there would only be one user, perhaps running it locally, or where the web application is viewed as a single operator to others in the space, if that fits the use case.

-But since a typical web application serves multiple users, it may make more sense to implement it as a `Space` subclass, so that individual users of the web application can be addressed by other operators using a namespace associated with the web application _(see below)_.
+But since a typical web application serves multiple users, it may make more sense to implement it as a `Space` subclass, so that individual users of the web application can be addressed by other operators using a namespace associated with the web application, as we'll see below.

 So this is _not_ the only way this could be accomplished but is intended as a complex example to showcase why one might want to define a `Space` subclass to